 If the grievance does not meet all of the above requirements, the Grievance Hearing Committee Chair shall notify the student in writing of the rejection of the request for a grievance hearing, together with the specific reasons for the rejection and the procedures for appeal.
-This notice will be provided within 7 days of the date the decision is made by the Grievance Hearing Committee.
+This notice will be provided within 5 days of the date the decision is made by the Grievance Hearing Committee.

-The student may appeal the Grievance Hearing Committee’s determination that the statement of grievance does not present a grievance as defined in these procedures by presenting his/her appeal in writing to the College President within 7 days of the date the student received that decision.
+The student may appeal the Grievance Hearing Committee’s determination that the statement of grievance does not present a grievance as defined in these procedures by presenting his/her appeal in writing to the College President within 5 days of the date the student received that decision.
 The College President shall review the statement of grievance in accordance with the requirements for a grievance provided in these procedures, but shall not consider any other matters, including any facts alleged in the appeal that were not alleged in the original grievance.
-The College President’s decision whether or not to grant a grievance hearing shall be final and not subject to further appeal.
+The College President’s decision whether or not to grant a grievance hearing shall be made within 10 days and shall be final and not subject to further appeal.

-If the statement of the grievance satisfies each of the requirements The College Grievance Officer shall schedule a grievance hearing to begin within 30 days following the decision to grant a Grievance Hearing.
+If the statement of the grievance satisfies each of the requirements the College Grievance Officer shall schedule a grievance hearing to begin within 30 days following the decision to grant a Grievance Hearing.
 All parties to the grievance shall be given at least 10 days’ notice of the date, time and place of the hearing.

 Before the hearing commences, the members of the Grievance Hearing Committee shall be provided with a copy of the grievance, the written response provided by the Respondent, and all applicable policies and administrative procedures.
 The Grievance Hearing Committee may request other documents as needed.

 A time limit on the amount of time provided for each party to present its case, or any rebuttal, may be set by the Grievance Hearing Committee.
 Formal rules of evidence shall not apply.
-All witnesses shall be bound by the student code of conduct and professional codes of ethics to present truthful evidence.
+All witnesses shall be bound by the Student Code of Conduct and Professional Codes of Ethics to present truthful evidence.
 Any witnesses not so bound will testify under oath, subject to the penalty of perjury.
 Any relevant evidence may be admitted at the discretion of the Grievance Hearing Committee Chair, in consultation with the College Grievance Officer and Grievance Hearing Committee.
-Hearsay evidence will be admissible, but will be insufficient, alone, to establish the allegations.
+Hearsay evidence and written statements will be admissible, but will be insufficient, alone, to establish the allegations.

 The Grievance Hearing Committee Chair, in consultation with the Grievance Hearing Officer and Grievance Hearing Committee, shall be responsible for determining the relevancy of presented evidence and testimony, the number of witnesses permitted to testify, and the time allocated for testimony and questioning.
 The Grievance Hearing Committee Chair, in consultation with the Grievance Hearing Committee, shall further be responsible for instructing and questioning witnesses on behalf of the Grievance Hearing Committee, and for dismissing any persons who are disruptive or who fail to follow instructions.
-The Grievance Hearing Committee Chair, in
+The Grievance Hearing Committee Chair, in consultation with the College Grievance Officer, shall have the final decision on all procedural questions concerning the hearing.